DevMiloo/Melpo-verifier/README.md

 No usage of data outside of the aformentioned cases will happen and the data is not shared with any 3rd-party site or service.
 ## Stored Information
 The bot does not store any information when being invited to a new Discord Server.

-Once you start the set-up these things can be stored:
+Once you start the set-up these things may be stored:

     For the bot to work at its minimum:
     - Channel id of where the verifications are being sent to